Are you an adviser? Go to Unbiased Pro

 Finally, one of the most important things you can do is to pay more into your pension.

-With not long to go you can access your state pension, any shortfall in your pension income can impact your retirement planning and may mean you aren’t able to fully retire yet.
+With not long to go until you can access your state pension, a shortfall in your pension income can impact your retirement planning and may mean you aren’t able to fully retire yet.

 What should you invest in?